 You can apply a dark stain in just certain areas to try to produce highlights to offset the orange.
 This is more of an artistic approach, and having a comfort level with how stains react and produce colors on concrete is recommended.

-A tinted sealer can be applied over the stain to try and hide the orange.
+You can apply a tinted sealer over the stain to try and hide the orange.
 This is the cheapest option and produces a Band-Aid fix.
 When you use this method, the repair color is tied up in the sealer, so if the sealer wears so does the color.

 Whatever method you decide to use, test in a small area until you get the desired results!
-In this case the homeowner/installer used the mild acid method with great results, as you can read in the response that I received:
+In this case the homeowner/installer used the mild acid method with great results.
+You can read that in the response that I received from the customer:

 Another satisfied customer, or at least I like to think so.